Once you're past any temporary post-breast augmentation weight changes you may find yourself wondering about weight changes down the road.

 Losing a few pounds when you've got breast implants likely won't change the look of your breasts either.
 But significant weight loss will definitely affect how your breasts look.

 If you're planning on losing a substantial amount of weight talk to your plastic surgeon before you head under the knife.
-You should be at your goal weight so the best breast surgery options and implant size are chosen for the long term you!
+You should be at your goal weight so the best breast augmentation options and breast implant size are chosen for the long term you!

 In short, in the early days try not to worry about any additional pounds on the scale.